Chapter 1 - Never Judge a Book By its Cover

 “You just do that.
 Come by any time.
 I’ll be looking forward to it.”

 Antonio turned to face Rose.
-He tenderly cradled her elbows as he helped raise her from the gravel pathway.
+He cradled her elbows as he helped raise her from the gravel pathway.
 “You alright?” he asked, softly.
 It was almost a whisper.

 “Of course you are,” he agreed.
 “Now, let me walk you home.”

-“My brother will be waiting for me,” she explained but at the same time accepting his kind offer.
-“Please don’t say anything.
+“My brother will be waiting for me.
+Please don’t say anything.
 It would upset him too much.”

-“You could visit his headstone over at Cottage Bay’s cemetery,” she said, with more than a small amount of irony in her voice.
 “And mama is still in bed, so, she’s not much help, either.
-It’s been a tough winter and this would probably break her and my younger brother, Collin,” and she hesitated.
-“And, truthfully, me, as well.”
+It’s been a tough winter and this would probably break her and my younger brother, Collin.
+And, truthfully, me, too.”

 “I don’t want you to be broken.
 You, or your family,” he said, earnestly.
 “I will never tell them what happened, but in exchange, I’m your new escort.
 Just to make sure that he doesn’t threaten you again.”

 Rose sized him up and made a decision.
-Her parents had always taught her to never judge a book by its cover.
-“I’m Rose Nicovich,” she said, as if by giving her name she signaled agreement with his offer.
+Her parents taught her to never judge a book by its cover.

-“What brings you here, Antonio?”
-Rose asked, using his full name.
-It just fit him, she thought to herself.
-“Folks just don’t come to Cottage Bay,” she said as she leaned over to pick up the library books in a pile next to her.
+“What brings you here, Antonio?
+Folks just don’t come to Cottage Bay,” and she leaned over to pick up the library books that were lying in a pile next to her.

 “What?” he laughed, his head tilting upward.
 “You don’t think I can fish?” he said with more than a little Chicago wise guy lilt.
 The pair continued on their path in a comfortable silence.